 Did she not understand?
 Tyrric thought wildly.
 He wasn’t the way he had been.
 He had never been himself around her: not truly.
 The Void had been there all along, decades before they had met, gnawing at the edges of his mind… as it was now.

 He tried to take himself back to his tree, then.
-Too much to handle.
+It was too much to handle.
 Too many burdens to carry.
 Maybe this was real, in that it wasn’t a figment of a fever dream, but it could still all be an illusion and lie.
 Alelsa acted… like herself, but it was just as possible the Void was so deeply in his mind it had harvested his memories to create her…

 “I’m going to sleep,” she said.
 Had she been speaking while he had been thinking?
 She sounded stung.
 “You can just stand there for all I care.”